Julius Caesar (judge): Early life and education

 Caesar was born near Tottenham in Middlesex, the son of Cesare Adelmare who was originally from Treviso, Italy, and his wife, Margery Perient or Pirry (died c.
 1583).
 Cesare Adelmare, like many of his ancestors, studied at the University of Padua, where he was made doctor in 1547.
 He was registered as a doctor in his native Treviso in 1542.
 In England in 1544 he was found to be working unlicensed and then licensed.
-He was naturalised in 1558, and was a physician to Queens Mary I and Elizabeth I.

-Cesare's father, Pietro Maria Adelmare, was also a graduate of Padua, and was a judge and ambassador for Treviso.
-His mother, Paola Cesarini, was said to be descended from the well-known Cesarini family of Rome.
+He was naturalised in 1558, and was a physician to Queens Mary I and Elizabeth I. Cesare's father, Pietro Maria Adelmare, was also a graduate of Padua, and was a judge and ambassador for Treviso.
+Cesare's mother, Paola Cesarini, was said to be descended from the well-known Cesarini family of Rome.

 Julius was baptised in the Church of St. Dunstan's-in-the-East in February 1558, his sponsors being the Lord Treasurer, William Paulet, 1st Marquess of Winchester; the Earl of Arundel; and Lady Montagu representing the queen.
 After his father's death, his mother married, as her second husband, Michael Lok.
 He was possibly educated at Winchester College and matriculated at Magdalen Hall, Oxford, on 10 January 1575, aged 16, and was awarded BA on 17 May 1575 and MA on 18 February 1578.
 He then studied at the Faculty of Law of Paris (University of Paris), where he was made LLB and LLD on 22 April 1581.